oasiseng/container-fire-assemblies/README.md

 ## Why this exists

-For fifteen years, container projects have stalled at plan review on a single question: *what is the fire-resistance rating of the wall?* The folklore in the industry says no UL-listed assembly works for containers. **That folklore is wrong.** UL Design V497 is a *one-sided* tested assembly — the unprotected side is bare studs in the test.
+For years, container projects have stalled at plan review on a single question: *what is the fire-resistance rating of the wall?* The folklore in the industry says no UL-listed assembly works for containers. **That folklore is wrong.** UL Design V497 is a *one-sided* tested assembly — the unprotected side is bare studs in the test.
 When V497 is applied to the interior face of a container, the corrugated steel container skin takes the place of that unprotected side.
 The skin is unambiguously *more* protective than nothing.
 The rating holds.
 The whole industry has been looking for a symmetric tested assembly when an asymmetric one was sufficient.

 This repo publishes the framework openly so any container builder, architect, AHJ, or owner can use it.